Olive Oil Garlic Pasta (Pasta Aglio e Olio)

 It is one of the oldest Italian pasta recipes known at least from the early 1800s or even earlier.

 You will need only few simple ingredients, most of which you are probably already have on your hand.
-So, you will need Extra virgin olive oil, fresh garlic, fresh parsley, pasta, and salt.
 Because the simplicity of ingredients, it is crucial they are high-quality as they will determine the flavour profile.
 Hence, please grab good quality olive oil, and also do not swap fresh garlic and parsley for dried ones.

 Another optional ingredient can be peperconcino – red chili flakes.
 So if you do not mind some heat in your dish, you can totally add some.